 You may not feel like moving around if you have a throbbing toothache, but for people who are used to exercise, moving about can release endorphins, which are the body's natural pain relievers.
 You may find that a brisk walk is helpful.

 Mind and Body Relaxation

 Getting your body into a relaxed state may help to alleviate some tooth pain.
-Guide your mind into a state of relaxation by concentrating on something pleasant, practicing deep breathing, and listening to soothing music -- this will hopefully divert your attention away from the pain.
-If all else fails, try an analgesic; anything you take for a headache, such as aspirin, ibuprofen or acetaminophen should help combat the pain until you can see your dentist.
+Guide your mind into a state of relaxation by concentrating on something pleasant, practising deep breathing, and listening to soothing music -- this will hopefully divert your attention away from the pain.
+If all else fails, try a painkiller; anything you take for a headache, such as paracetamol, ibuprofen or aspirin, should help to combat the pain until you can see your dentist.